msalaman/BotBoi3000/readme.md

 # Current Functionality
 Our tree skeleton is now functioning, and it is based on this implementation: https://www.javacodegeeks.com/2014/08/game-ai-an-introduction-to-behaviour-trees.html

 Currently our economy tree is functioning, so our code uses a units made by units possible ratio to make decisions on what units to create.
 The economy is now fully dependent on this functionaility.
 It currently only works against Zerg opponents.

-Units are still moved by old Marine Hell code, but when the strategy tree is functioning, then units will be moved by our strategy tree.
-That is the next function we are working on.
+Also, now our strategy tree is functioning, so now our troop movement is fully dependent on this functionality as well.

+# Expert Knowledge

+In terms of expert knowledge, we base our economy on a strategy that relies on our resource supply used and supply total values.
+This ensures that we strategically build the right things at the right time.
+We also implement scouting strategy to help us spot enemy buildings.
+Such information will help us make successful attacks against our enemy later in the game.
+Lastly, we have a survival strategies where we move our troops patrol/defend a building if it is our last one standing.
+This helps us do all we can to avoid a lose scenario when we are standing on our last leg.